Rita-tech-ally/application/Sprint_0/Ansible.md

 ## 6. Conclusion

-Ansible Roles provide a structured and reusable approach to organizing Ansible automation.
-They separate tasks, variables, handlers, templates, files, and dependencies into well-defined directories.

-Using Ansible Roles makes automation:

-* **Reusable** across multiple servers and environments.
-* **Modular** by separating different responsibilities.
-* **Maintainable** by keeping automation components organized.
-* **Scalable** for large infrastructure environments.
-* **Consistent** across development, testing, staging, and production.
-* **Collaboration-friendly** for teams working on automation projects.

-By following the standard role structure and keeping each role focused on a specific responsibility, Ansible automation becomes easier to develop, test, troubleshoot, and manage.
+Ansible roles organize automation into a structured directory of tasks, variables, and handlers, making it reusable, modular, maintainable, and scalable across environments.
+Following this standard structure simplifies development, testing, troubleshooting, and team collaboration.

 ---